dustinpfister/blog_posts/_posts/canvas-line.md

 layout: post
 categories: canvas
 id: 395
-updated: 2019-09-25 09:40:28
+updated: 2019-11-14 18:26:43
-version: 1.21
+version: 1.22
 ---

 When learning how to work with the [javaScript canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) 2d drawing context for the first time the subject of drawing lines is one thing that should be well understood before moving on to more complex canvas related subjects.
-In this post I will be quickly covering many of the basics about drawing lines with canvas and javaScript, including the [lineTo](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineTo) and [moveTo](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/moveTo) methods.
+In this post I will be quickly covering many of the basics about drawing lines with canvas and javaScript, including the [lineTo](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineTo) and [moveTo](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/moveTo) methods of course for starters.

 <!-- more -->

 ## 1 - Canvas line basics

-this is a post on drawing lines with html 5 canvas.
-I assume that you have at least some background with html, css and javaScript.
-If not this is not the place to get started with any of that.
-This post is also not necessary a starting point for getting started with canvas as well, but I will keep some of the first examples simple copy and past line examples.
+This is a post on drawing lines with html 5 canvas for drawing graphics with javaScript.
+I assume that you have at least some background with html, css and javaScript to begin with.
+If not this is not the place to get started with any of those subjects.
+This post is also not necessary a starting point for [getting started with canvas](/2017/05/17/canvas-getting-started/) as well, but I will keep some of the first examples simple copy and past canvas line examples.

 Draing lines in canvas involves getting a reference to the 2d